renovatebot/renovate/lib/manager/conan/readme.md

 Automated dependency updates for Conan

-Renovate supports upgrading dependencies in `conanfile.txt` or `conanfile.py` files.
+Renovate can upgrade dependencies in `conanfile.txt` or `conanfile.py` files.

 How it works: